SpareCores/sc-www/src/assets/articles/ovh-softwareone-hackathon-2026.md

 We are excited about this partnership and the direction it points toward.
 Workload-aware recommendations and compound performance-per-cost scores are something we want to make available broadly on Spare Cores, not just in the context of this specific collaboration.

-The initial weights are currently being implemented in the Spare Cores platform, and we will soon publish the related dynamic charts for each workload category per cloud server, and a cloud server comparision tool to make it easier to compare instances across these different workload profiles.
+The initial weights are currently being implemented in the Spare Cores platform, and we will soon publish the related dynamic charts for each workload category per cloud server, and a cloud server comparison tool to make it easier to compare instances across these different workload profiles.
 Stay tuned for future news from this collaboration!

 ## Feedback